P5-Tacos/P5-Tacos-thrift-store/README.md

 	- see [ticket link](https://github.com/orgs/P5-Tacos/projects/1#card-52868251)
 - [Completed Email](https://docs.google.com/document/d/1aYkOOmSYxCDvK-U_GJuIXZrs0-8BRxPiIlRUJOzCSfM/edit?usp=sharing) The Thrift shops do not have an email but I am planning on calling them when we have the appropriate code and asking for their email address.
 	- see [ticket link](https://github.com/orgs/P5-Tacos/projects/1#card-52397885)
-- Proving knowledge of Jinja through preview of all items in stock on the home page
+- Proving knowledge of Jinja through preview of all items in stock on the home page **Procedure of tesing code** hover over each card
 	- see card [ticket link](https://github.com/orgs/P5-Tacos/projects/1#card-52772529)
 	- see the [code](https://github.com/P5-Tacos/P5-Tacos-thrift-store/blob/35b21300c67817de0f51292b0db6db9e7778f1f5/templates/home.html#L33-L45)
 	- see it on the [live website](http://76.167.66.16/)